Charity Drive: Production

 Originally, Minnelli was only supposed to appear in two episodes—this, and the previous—but was given a larger role because of her character's popularity.

 "Charity Drive" was directed by Greg Mottola, and written by series producer Barbie Feldman Adler.
-It was Feldman Adler's first writing credit for the series, and was the fifth episode of the ordered season to be filmed after the pilot.
+It was Feldman Adler's first writing credit for the series, and was the fifth episode of the ordered season to be filmed.

-"Charity Drive" was filmed between September 26 to 29, 2003, in Los Angeles.
+"Charity Drive" was filmed from September 26 to 29, 2003, in Los Angeles.
 The episode contains Liza Minnelli's second appearance on Arrested Development as Lucille Austero.
 Lucille's line, "It's one banana, Michael, what could it cost, 10 dollars?" was written with any of the series' characters in mind, but was ultimately given to Lucille, as it felt much more natural for her to say than any other.
 It was conceived from a joke stemming from outside of the writer's room, revolving around a rich television executive assuming a loaf of bread would cost $20.
 Specifically, co-executive producer Jim Vallely traced the origins of the joke to a joke made at the expense of his executives during his time writing for The Golden Girls.
+Judy Greer guest stars in the episode as George Sr.'s secretary, Kitty.
 Originally, Minnelli was only supposed to appear in two episodes, "Key Decisions" and "Charity Drive".
 However, her performance in the two were so lauded by both critics and viewers that she was signed on for several more episodes, eventually being upgraded to a recurring character.
 "Charity Drive" was first released on home video in the United States on October 19, 2004, in the Complete First Season DVD box set.

-Analysis
+Themes and analysis

-Author Kristin Barton found "Charity Drive" to be representative of how Lucille commonly exhibits traits of machiavellianism; dishonesty is a common tactic for her, such as when she strategically tries to get things her way by manipulating Buster and Lucille Austero's love life.
+Author Kristin Barton found "Charity Drive" to be representative of how Lucille commonly exhibits manipulative behavior as dishonesty is a common tactic for her, such as when she strategically tries to get things her way by manipulating Buster and Lucille Austero's love life.
 It has been compared to the season two episode "Burning Love", as both contain narratives focusing around a charity auction, and both use similar farces to create comedy.
 Gob's Mr. Bananagrabber character is an example of his creativity and ability to design coherent business models, according to Vincent Terrace.
 However, his incompetence often gets in the way, as seen when he foolishly gives animation rights of the character to Michael, who uses it to his financial advantage.
 Author Jamie Watson and Robert Arp use the episode to start a dialogue about whether or not politically incorrect comments are immoral; when Lucille is speaking with her housekeeper, she makes xenophobic comments about her Hispanic background and her apparent illegal presence in the country, which Michael calls her out on.
 By claiming she is an illegal immigrant, Lucille is also admitting to employing one, which Michael ignores.
 Watson and Arp claim that this shows how our perception of socially unacceptable and legally unacceptable acts can be warped.